AndrewShmorhunGit/natalie-cakes/README.md

 ### General

+- [ ] Stylred Components sort by folders
 - [ ] Add app public icons as 'Bookshelf' example
 - [ ] Set Up page routing in `./public` folder(optional)
 - [ ] Use "Dialog" for modals